Stephen Holland (artist): Career

 In addition to being the official artist of the Los Angeles Kings, Holland is one of the twelve artists selected by the United States Olympic Committee to represent the 100th Anniversary of the Olympics.
-He completed eleven paintings for the Baltimore Ravens' Walk of Fame, commemorating their path of victory to Super Bowl XXXV.
+He completed twenty-two paintings for the Baltimore Ravens' Walk of Fame, commemorating their paths to victory in 2001, and again for Super Bowl XXXV in 2013.
 In 2008, his art commemorated the year-long celebration of the Los Angeles Dodgers' 50 years in Los Angeles.